 Of particular note are the densely forested areas, apparent as dark red patches of high air purification capacity in Figure 7.
-These include much of southern Buckinghamshire, with more isolated patches in Aylesbury Vale.
-Urban areas display much lower levels of air purification capacity in general.
+These are present across Milton Keynes, with a large area of high air pollution amelioration capacity in the Woburn area.